 Blinky is a very affectionate, lively fun girl that loves to go for walks, rides and play in the backyard.

 She behaves very well on a “short” leash and seems to gain confidence by walking close to the person she is walking with.
-On a longer leash she tends to wander and has a few Greyhound “stall” moments.
-When passing other dogs, she has never shown any reaction, but we have kept reasonable distance (5 to 6 feet) from other dogs and she seems to appreciate this.
+On a longer leash she tends to wander and has a few greyhound “stall” moments.
+Her prior owners had incidents with her being aggressive on a leash, especially when walking with another dog.
+The fosters have yet to find this difficulty, as she has walked with fosters’ dog most of the time, either with one or both fosters.
+When passing other dogs, she has never shown any reaction, but they have kept reasonable distance (5 to 6 feet) from other dogs and she seems to appreciate this.

 Blinky has been fantastic around the foster’s Greyhound from day one.
 She follows his lead almost always.
 They have had a few growl exchanges, usually over a toy or Blinky’s over enthusiasm for play.